ValarMorgholis/Multilayer-Perceptron-Implementation-On-Heart-Diseases-Dataset/README.md

-## To Run the code on Colab first add heart.csv file.
+## To Run the code on Colab, first add heart.csv file.

 Author: M.M.Mirzaie